andraztori/marrakesh/architecture.md

 The system tracks three distinct cost metrics to model realistic marketplace economics:

 - **Supply Cost**: What sellers actually receive
-- **Virtual Cost**: What the marketplace tracks internally
+- **Virtual Cost**: What the marketplace tracks internally (currently `winning_bid_cpm / 1000.0`)
-- **Buyer Charge**: What campaigns actually pay
+- **Buyer Charge**: What campaigns actually pay (currently `winning_bid_cpm / 1000.0`)

-In the current implementation, virtual cost and buyer charge are identical, but the separation allows for future modeling of marketplace fees, margins, discounts, or other platform mechanisms.
+In the current implementation, virtual cost and buyer charge are identical (both equal the winning bid converted from CPM to actual cost), but the separation allows for future modeling of marketplace fees, margins, discounts, or other platform mechanisms.

 ---